Skip to content

 slick manifest

-Print a Slack app manifest you can import in Slack. slick does not create Slack apps; it generates the manifest text.
+Print a Slack app manifest you can import into a Slack workspace. slick does not create Slack apps; it generates the manifest text.

 manifest template